If you were in the market for a powerful smartphone at a decent price this year, your lucky number was 699.

 Read our full Pixel 5 review.

 LG's smartphones were having a hard time standing out from the crowd, so the phone maker took a different tack with the LG Velvet.
 The result is a stylish-looking phone with a design that suggests you paid more.
 Expect comparable performance to other Snapdragon 765G-powered phones, though the cameras leave a little something to be desired.
+Our LG Velvet vs. Samsung Galaxy S20 face-off looks at how this kind of phone compares to a higher-end flagship.

 We're fudging a bit here, as the LG Velvet actually costs $599 at AT&T and $588 at T-Mobile; only the Verizon version costs $699, though that model works with Verizon's faster ultrawideband network.